 Is there a substantive test for joint ventures?

 In many cases, a joint venture will qualify as a ‘merger’ under the expansive definition of this term in the Act (see the discussion above).
 A joint venture between competitors or potential competitors that does not qualify as a merger is subject to the civil competitor collaboration provisions of the Act.
-Under those provisions, the Commissioner may apply to the tribunal for an order prohibiting any person from doing anything under an agreement or arrangement between competitors or potential competitors that presents or lessens or is likely to prevent or lessen competition substantially in a market.
+Under those provisions, the Commissioner may apply to the tribunal for an order prohibiting any person from doing anything under an agreement or arrangement between competitors or potential competitors that prevents or lessens or is likely to prevent or lessen competition substantially in a market.
 This is the same substantive test as the one applied to mergers.
-As in the case of mergers, relief under section 90.1 is barred where there are or are likely to be gains in efficiency that are greater than and offset any SPLC resulting from the arrangement.
+As in the case of mergers, relief under the civil competitor collaboration provisions is barred where there are or are likely to be gains in efficiency that are greater than and offset any SPLC resulting from the arrangement.

-What is the recent enforcement record for mergers, including those involving one or more parties outside of the jurisdiction?
+What is the recent enforcement record for mergers?

-As re-iterated in the MEGs, the Commissioner remains vigilant of non-notifiable transactions which may give rise to substantive competition law concerns.
-On 24 January 2011, the Commissioner brought an application before the tribunal seeking, among other remedies, a dissolution of CCS Corporation’s acquisition of Complete Environmental Inc, a transaction that was not subject to pre-merger notification.
+As reiterated in the MEGs, the Commissioner remains vigilant of non-notifiable transactions which may give rise to substantive competition law concerns.
+On 24 January 2011, the Commissioner brought an application before the tribunal seeking, among other remedies, a dissolution of the aquisition by CCS Corporation (since renamed Tervita Corporation) of Complete Environmental Inc, a transaction that was not subject to pre-merger notification.

 - arises from a non-notifiable transaction;